Dental Client Care Procedures & Forms

 What payment options are available?

 We accept all major credit cards and debit cards.
-Payment is due at the time services is provided.
-For pre payment and deposit only, River Dental accepts e-transfers to email@example.com.
+Payment is due at the time services are completed.
+For pre payment and deposit only, River Dental accepts e-transfers to firstname.lastname@example.org.
 Please make the password: riverdental.

 We will immediately send the claim electronically so you can receive your reimbursement as soon as possible.

 What do I do if I have secondary dental insurance?